Awardees

 Dr. Michael Da Silva (Lecturer at the University of Southampton School of Law, UK)

 For the 12th edition of the Federal Scholar in Residence Program the International Jury awarded the prize to Michael Da Silva, Lecturer at the University of Southampton School of Law, UK.
 His winning paper investigated on the relationship between judicial review and federalism.
 Michael Da Silva co-directs Southampton’s Centre for Global Constitutionalism, and his published works include the Philosophy Compass entry on federalism, The Pluralist Right to Health Care: A Framework and Case Study (University of Toronto Press, 2021) and articles in numerous journals including the Canadian Journal of Law and Jurisprudence and Osgoode Hall Law Journal.
 Dr Da Silva holds a Doctor of Juridical Science of University of Toronto, where his dissertation focused on “Realizing the ‘Right’ to Health Care in Canada”.
-Michael Da Silva will probably spend his research stay at Eurac Research in February 2024.
+Michael Da Silva spent his research stay at Eurac Research in February 2024.

 WINNER 2023